-Mark Warner has moved to a “common rate” of commission for all agency consortia to remove the “inconsistency in its commercial terms”.
+Mark Warner has moved to a “common rate” of commission for all agency consortia to remove the “inconsistency in

 The all-inclusive activity resort operator will now pay all consortia the same base commission rate, meaning some will see their rate go up and others will see it drop.

 But Mark Warner is also inviting the different groups to negotiate targeted overrides which it believes will give them the incentive to grow their sales and earn more.